Brooks Public Library: 1993 to present

-In 2006, Julia Reinhart was offered the position of Public Services Librarian at Shortgrass Library System.
-Shannon Vossepoel, a former CAP intern for Brooks Public Library and a recent graduate of the School of Library and Information Studies in Edmonton, took over as Head Librarian.
-By this time the City and County had a combined population of 22,452 people [7] and roughly 1,900 of those people had Brooks Public Library memberships.
+By 2006 the City and County had a combined population of 22,452 people [7] and roughly 1,900 of those people had Brooks Public Library memberships.
 In 2008 the Brooks Library Board made the decision to raise the price of memberships to $15.00 for individual memberships and $20.00 to family memberships.
 Overdue items at this time cost $0.25 per day for all adult and young adult materials, and $0.10 a day for all children's material to a maximum of $5.00 per user.
 In 2009 the library transferred management of the Medieval Faire over to an independent volunteer governing body.
 In that same year the library's board was honoured the Alberta Association of Trustees Award of Excellence.
 In 2010 the library was honoured again, this time with the Government of Alberta Municipal Affairs Minister's Award for Excellence in Public Library Service.
-In 2012, Sarah McCormack was hired to take over as Head Librarian.
-In 2014 George Hawtin took over as Head Librarian.
-On his first day in the position the City of Brooks announced funding to build a new library building at the Lakeside Leisure Centre.
+In 2014 the City of Brooks announced funding to build a new library building at the Lakeside Leisure Centre.